shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 "Why do I have to carry it all the time?"

 "Because you're the strongest."
-Wryonin turned his back to the river, but kept an ear on it as he followed Lemilay.
+Wryonin turned his back to the river but kept an ear on it as he followed Lemilay.

 "But I'm also the shortest!"
 Mudrich flung her arms up in outrage.